 Wix is a user-friendly, drag-and-drop blogging platform.
-It can be suitable for bloggers who are looking to create a really beautiful blog with the least amount of effort.
-What I really noticed about Wix is that it has awesome built-in designs so you can create beautiful blogs quickly.
+It can be suitable for those who are looking to create a really beautiful site with the least amount of effort.
+What I really noticed about Wix is that it has awesome built-in designs so you can create beautiful sites quickly.

 Tip #3: Host your blog

 Remember how we talked about hosting platforms earlier?
-Well, I’ll it explain a little more here.
+Well, I’ll explain a little more here.

-Basically, to be able to run your blog, you need two things.
+Basically, to be able to run your site, you need two things.
 First, you need a hosting service.
-The goal of this is to allow your readers easy access to your blog at any time.
+The goal of this is to allow your readers easy access to your site at any time.
 The second thing you need is blogging software.
-Blogging software is a software that enables you to modify your blog, create a design, publish posts and manage your blog as a whole.
+This software enables you to modify your site, create a design, publish posts and manage your blog as a whole.

-In other words, you need your blog to be online so people can see it, and software to help you modify and manage your blog.
+In other words, you need your site to be online so people can see it, and software to help you modify and manage your blog.

 Bluehost enables you to host your blog in exchange for a fee every month, or every year.
 After you’ve created an Account on Bluehost, all you have to do is install WordPress, and you’re set.

-If you want to succeed as a blogger, you’ll most likely have to be involved in social media.
+If you want to be a successful blogger, you’ll most likely have to be involved in social media.
 It’s the best way to directly communicate with your followers, and get a feel for what your audience wants from you.